What Is DEET And How Does It Repel Bugs

 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

 DEET is a chemical insect repellent.
-It is highly effective against various blood-sucking insects such as mosquitoes, mites, fleas, bedbugs, black flies and ticks.
+It is very effective against various blood-sucking insects such as mosquitoes, mites, fleas, bedbugs, black flies and ticks.
 It is estimated that more than 200 million people use repellents containing DEET each year.
 Based on studies examining the long-term use of DEET by millions of consumers, no significant and lasting negative health effects have been observed in humans.

 What is DEET In Bug Spray?